Yang-Mills-Utiyama Theory and Graviweak Correspondence

-where $\Vs{\textsc{e}}$ is a space of $SU(2)$-spinorsm, namely the representation space.
-Owing to homomorphism (\ref{ismorSO4}), we call the $SU(2)$-spinor the \emph{Euclidean} spinor and put the suffix ``\textsc{e}'' on one having the $SU(2)$ symmetry.
+where $\Vs{\textsc{e}}$ is a space of $\SU(2)$ spinors.
+Owing to homomorphism (\ref{ismorSO4}), we call the $\SU(2)$ spinor the \emph{Euclidean} spinor and put the suffix ``\textsc{e}'' on one with the $\SU(2)$ symmetry.
 A parameter $s$ takes a positive half-integer, namely a \emph{spin} of spinor $\lambda_{s}^{~}$.